adafruit/Adafruit_CircuitPython_AM2320/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the examples folder and be included in docs/examples.rst.
+See `am2320_simpletest.py` in the examples folder.

 Contributing
 ============